aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/avd_l3_dc.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Congratulations!**

-You have now deployed an entire datacenter simply by running the ``make build_dc1`` command.
+You have now deployed an entire datacenter simply by running two make commands.

 **This** is the power automation can bring you.